 Felicia is a Chief of Banking and Financial Analysis section in the Monetary Affairs Division at the Board of Governors of the Federal Reserve System.
 She joined the Federal Reserve Bank in 2013 as an economist in the Division of Research and Statistics, the Household and Real Estate Finance section.

-Prior to her job at the Fed, Felicia was an Assistant Professor of Economics at Colgate University in Hamilton, New York, A Visiting Scholar at the Federal Reserve Bank of Philadelphia, and a Research Fellow at the Federal Reserve Bank of Richmond.
-She is a macroeconomist with expertise in human capital investment and financing, student loans and consumer credit default, and bank lending policies.
-Her work has been published in a variety of academic journals.
 Felicia received a B.A. in Economics from the University of Transylvania in Romania and an M.A. in Economics, an M.S. in Mathematics, and a Ph.D. in Economics from the University of Iowa.
 She has been engaged in the community of Romanian economists, being part of the coordination team and the scientific committee of the Romanian Conference for Romanian Economists.
-Felicia has been involved in a series of events in the Romanian community in the DC area, including policy discussions with representatives of the economics, business, and legal community from Romania and storytelling for Romanian children in our community.
+She has been engaged in events in the Romanian community in the DC area, including policy discussions with representatives of the economics, business and legal community from Romania and abroad and various cultural events.

 Mădălina Petric Member of the Board

-Mădălina a professional classical pianist since the age of five, is the founder and owner of Mădălina Petric Piano Studio.
+Mădălina, a professional classical pianist since the age of five, is the founder and owner of Mădălina Petric Piano Studio.
 She has extensive experience in the nonprofit and profit sector with expertise in leadership, programming, fundraising, social media marketing, being a frequent speaker and mentor.

-For the past six years, Mădălina served as the Program Director and Social Media Coordinator for Music for Life, a nonprofit organization from Northern Virginia that provides music education programs and mentoring to at-promise children from underserved communities in the DMV area.
-In May 2020, she was elected Vice-President of the Northern Virginia Music Association.
-Active in philanthropy and community work, Mădălina also serves as a Board Member for several nonprofit organizations.
-She earned a Master in Piano Performance, a Master in Arts Management and B.A. in Arts and Business at the George Mason University and a B.M. in Piano Performance at Gheorghe Dima National Music Academy in Cluj Napoca, Romania.
-A native of Baia Mare, Romania, Mădălina has been constantly involved with various musical projects and strategic educational initiatives in the Romanian community, including the Romanian Embassy in Washington DC, and has played an essential role in educating and strengthening the community.
-In her free time, she enjoys playing the piano, singing, reading, cooking, traveling, and spending quality time with her husband, daughter, and their two precious dogs.
+She earned a Master in Piano Performance, a Master in Arts Management on and B.A. in Arts and Business at the George Mason University and a B.M. in Piano Performance at Gheorghe Dima National Music Academy in Cluj-Napoca, Romania.
+A native of Baia Mare, Romania, Mădălina has been constantly involved with various musical projects and strategic educational initiatives in the Romanian community, including the Romanian Embassy in Washington, DC, and has played an essential role in educating and strengthening the community.
+In her free time, she enjoys playing the piano, singing, reading, cooking, traveling, and spending quality time with her husband, her two daughters, and their two precious dogs.

 Mihnea Rotariu Member of the Board